ViktorSumida/ECLIPSE-X-lambda/README.md

 # StarsAndExoplanets
- The code of my PhD thesis
+ The draft code of my PhD thesis